pebxcvi/PSHomeCacheDepot/README.md

     - The **`File Manager / mmOS`** resmembles a typical OS desktop.
 Use <img src="https://huggingface.co/datasets/pebxcvi/PSHomeCacheDepot/resolve/main/DEV/Icons-Symbols/outline R-grey.png" alt="outline R-grey.png" width="15"> to move the cursor, and double-tap <img src="https://huggingface.co/datasets/pebxcvi/PSHomeCacheDepot/resolve/main/DEV/Icons-Symbols/plain-cross-grey.png" alt="plain-cross-grey.png" width="18"> to launch applications and open folders.
 Knowing this, launch the main file explorer titled **`PS3™ Root`**.

     - Once opened, navigate to the **`/dev_hdd0/game/`** directory.
-This is where the Playstation®Home cache was stored.
+This is where the PlayStation®Home cache was stored.
 Look for one of the following folder pairs:

       **`NPIA00005`** / **`NPIA00005DATA`** ( **Retail** )
       **`NPIA00010`** / **`NPIA00010DATA`** ( **Developer** )